Configuring MySQL and MariaDB

 | InnoDB | DEFAULT | Supports transactions, row-level locking, and foreign keys | YES | YES | YES |

-In the case of another default engine, there are two options:
+If another default engine is in use, there are two options:

 1. Use the com.openkm.db.dialect.MySQL5InnoDBDialect dialect and avoid changing the default MySQL Storage Engine.